 IPVanish’s Android TV app is available on Google Play, and an APK file is available as a backup option direct from IPV’s website.

 This provider offers robust security and doesn’t keep any logs of what you do while connected to its servers.
-It operates a large server network spanning more than 54 countries.
-Speeds are decent and connections are stable.
+It operates a vast server network spanning more than 54 countries.
+Connection speeds are decent and connections are stable.
 IPVanish is easy to use but comes with a fair amount of customization if you want to delve into the settings options.

-This service isn’t as capable as some competitors when it comes to unblocking streaming sites, but it’s a favorite among Kodi users.
+This service isn’t as capable as some competitors when it comes to securely accessing streaming sites, but it’s a favorite among Kodi users.
 It works with all the Kodi addons we’ve tested.